-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston workers who have been discriminated because of their pregnancy.
+Houston employment lawyers Kalandra N. Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who have been discriminated against because of their pregnancy.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated because of your pregnancy you need an attorney that understands your situation and that will fight for you.

 Pregnancy discrimination can take form in a variety of different manners.
 As such, there are a variety of laws that protect a woman during these times.
 This should be a joyous time.
 Not one where you should have to worry about your job.